Bit Complexity of Jordan Normal Form and Spectral Factorization: Jordan Normal Form

-for every $p=2,\ldots,r$, i.e., where the inductive hypothesis is that in each step the rounding incurs a {\em multiplicative} error of at most $2^{-\Om(an^3)+b}$, and we observe that the multiplicative errors simply add up since they are sufficiently smaller than one.
-Since we also have the upperbound $|(\ax{\lambda})^p|\le 2^{\O(a)}$, the advertised absolute error bound follows.

-The total bit complexity for one eigenvalue is $n$ times the cost of one step of the induction, which is $\O(nb')$.
-Since there are $n$ eigenvalues, the total cost is $\O(n^2b')$. \end{proof} \begin{corollary}[JNF of Rational Matrices with Common Denominator] The algorithm $\jnf$ can easily be used to compute the JNF of $A/q$ for integer $A$ and $q$: if $\ax{J},\ax{V}$ is an approximate JNF of $A$ with $b$ bits of accuracy, then $\ax{J}/q,\ax{V}$ is an approximate JNF of $A/q$ with $b-\lg(q)$ bits of accuracy.
+\begin{corollary}[JNF of Rational Matrices with Common Denominator] The algorithm $\jnf$ can easily be used to compute the JNF of $A/q$ for integer $A$ and $q$: if $\ax{J},\ax{V}$ is an approximate JNF of $A$ with $b$ bits of accuracy, then $\ax{J}/q,\ax{V}$ is an approximate JNF of $A/q$ with $b-\lg(q)$ bits of accuracy.
 This fact will be useful in the spectral factorization algorithm in the following section.